IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ## 5. Add Business terms

+> NOTE: Categories, Business Terms, Data Classes, and othe Governance artifacts are global in scope.
+When you are asked to create one, pre-pend your initials or some unique tag, or it will fail.
+For example, below I would use `scottda-Contact Information` in place of `XXX-Contact Information`.

 You can use [Business terms](https://dataplatform.cloud.ibm.com/docs/content/wsj/governance/dmg16.html) to standardize definitions of business concepts so that your data is described in a uniform and easily understood way across your enterprise.

 You already saw how to create a category and make it a *business term*.
 You can also create the business term as it's own entity.